 Every summer, I head to Les Rencontres d’Arles.
-Arguably the world’s most prestigious photography festival, Arles is a great chance for me to see a great range of new, contemporary photography and catch up with friends and clients.
+Arguably the world’s most prestigious photography festival, Arles is a great chance for me to see a wide range of new, contemporary photography and catch up with friends and clients.
 Many travel much further than I, from the French Riviera, to come to this event in the South of France – photographers and photo editors alike.
-This year was special: not only was it the event’s 50th birthday, but I was among the photographers with work on show in town.
+This year was special: not only was it the event’s 50th birthday, but I was among the photographers with work on show.

 I had been selected as a finalist in the first edition of OpenWalls Arles – an international award run by the British Journal of Photography (the world’s longest running photography magazine).
 My self portrait, taken as part of ‘Motherland‘ – an ongoing personal project about the landscapes of my childhood in Cornwall – had been shortlisted for a month-long group exhibition at Galerie Huit Arles.
 Although it’s not one of the main festival programme venues, this contemporary photography and art gallery is a prominent institution in the centre of Arles, and I was delighted to have been invited to participate.